Mike Tyson accuses former partners of entering into unauthorized agreements involving the use of his image in cannabis projects

 Tyson sues American Justice for alleged irregularities in the management of cannabis initiatives linked to his name | Photo: Reproduction/Youtube

 Former boxer Mike Tyson and wrestling icon Ric Flair have filed a federal lawsuit in the United States accusing former partners and executives of fraud in celebrity-associated cannabis branding initiatives.
-The information was disclosed by the website MJBiz Daily.
+The information was disclosed by the MJBiz Daily website.

-The lawsuit, filed in December in the District Court of Illinois, spans 76 pages and lists former executives of Carma as defendants, a company responsible for developing and licensing cannabis brands linked to public figures.
+The lawsuit, filed in December in the District Court of Illinois, spans 76 pages and lists former executives of Carma, the company responsible for developing and licensing cannabis brands linked to public figures, as defendants.

 Banner NOTÍCIAS CBCM 2026